 Centralized and collaborative leadership of homeless services increases regional participation, service coordination and programmatic efficiencies, and enhances accountability of program delivery, supporting a community-wide commitment to end and prevent homelessness in all parts of the region.
 The CoC must broadly represent the public and private homeless service sectors, including homeless client interests.
-Individuals and representatives from relevant organizations can participate in the CoC by attending regularly scheduled CoC meetings, requesting to be added to the Membership Roster, and committing to participate in the work of the CoC to achieve stated purposes and goals.
-Relevant organizations may include: nonprofit homeless assistance providers; victim service providers; faith-based organizations; local governments; businesses; advocates; public housing agencies; school districts; social service providers; mental health agencies; hospitals;

-universities; affordable housing developers; law enforcement; organizations serving Veterans; and homeless or formerly homeless individuals.
+Individuals and representatives from relevant organizations can participate in the CoC by attending a regularly scheduled CoC meeting, requesting to be added to the Membership Roster, and committing to participate in the work of the CoC to achieve stated purposes and goals.
+Relevant organizations may include: nonprofit homeless assistance providers; victim service providers; faith-based organizations; local governments; businesses; advocates; public housing agencies; school districts; social service providers; mental health agencies; hospitals; universities; affordable housing developers; law enforcement; organizations serving Veterans; and homeless or formerly homeless individuals.

-The membership commitment may include, but is not limited to, participation in the following:
+The membership commitment may include, but is not limited to participation in the following:

 - a.
 Attending CoC meetings; - b.
-Reporting to/seeking input from member's constituencies on key issues and strategies: - c.
+Reporting to/seeking input from Member's constituencies on key issues and strategies: - c.
 Remaining informed of and communicating needs and gaps; - d.
 Remaining informed of local, state, federal, and private proposals for funding; - e.
 Contributing to informed dialogue on action undertaken by the group; - f.
 Serving on a CoC Standing Committee; - g.
-Participating in administration of the biennial Point in Time (PIT) Count; - h.
+Participating in administration of the biennial Point in Time (PIT) Count;

+- h.
 Sharing aggregate outcome and performance data on the successes and challenges of people who are experiencing or have experienced homelessness; - i.
 Engaging in the regular review of data to ensure that high levels of data quality and completeness are maintained; - j.
 Providing input in the development of strategies and action plans to reduce and end homelessness; - k.
 Participating in advocacy and public education efforts.

-The City of Goleta has a representative as a voting member of the CoC Board which helps the City be involved in regional decisions on addressing homelessness.
-The Board Roster also includes a number of local government representatives, namely the City of Santa Barbara, the City of Lompoc, and the City of Santa Maria.
-This was not always the case.
-In mid-2020, the CoC Board voted to expand its Roster to allow permanent representation from all larger cities in the county, including the City of Goleta.
-The City of Goleta currently has a staff representative from the Neighborhood Services and Public Safety Department serving as the City's first Board Member.
+Although City of Goleta staff have been attending both meetings of the CoC Board, as well as those of various CoC Committees, the City of Goleta has not been able to hold a voting position on the CoC Board because until recently, the Board Roster was limited to only a few local government representatives, namely the City of Santa Barbara, the City of Lompoc and the City of Santa Maria.
+On several occasions, City of Goleta staff brought up the importance of every city having representation on the CoC Board.
+In mid-2020, the CoC Board voted to expand its Roster to allow permanent representation from all the larger cities in the county, including the City of Goleta.
+The City of Goleta will nominate a a staff representative from the Neighborhood Services and Public Safety Department to fill this role on a continuous basis.